MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 Copilot generates answers anchored in real-time business content (customer's own documents, emails, calendar, chats, meetings, contacts, and other business data) and combines them with working context, the meeting the user is in now, the email exchanges had on a topic, the chat conversations had last week, and  to deliver accurate, relevant, contextual responses.

 Microsoft, however, doesn't use customers' data to train LLMs.
 We believe the customers’ data is their data, aligned to [Microsoft's data privacy policy](https://aka.ms/privacy).
 AI-powered LLMs are trained on a large but limited corpus of data.
-Prompts, responses, and data accessed through Microsoft Graph and Microsoft services aren't used to train Microsoft 365 Copilot for Sales capabilities for use by other customers.
+Prompts, responses, and data accessed through Microsoft Graph and Microsoft services aren't used to train Copilot for Sales capabilities for use by other customers.
 Furthermore, the foundation models aren't improved through usage of Copilot by individual customers.
 This means the customer’s own data is accessible only by authorized users within their organization unless the customer explicitly consents to other access or use.

 ### How will Copilot for Sales manage GDPR policies?